xCounsel/adminpays/_projects/databases.md

 sitemap: false
 ---

+## Why we analyze the legal data

+A lawyer cannot avoid the legal data analysis to solve complex legal issues now.
+Both counsulters and inhouse counsels should know actual legal practice (court and antitrust cases, an industry best practices and so on).
+But if your manager asks you to claim a compensation for your company, what you should do?
+How will you define the right amount of it?
+And why you sure that your choice is absolutely right?

+In addition, we often read and hear about legal data and legaltech: data collection ([what, where and why](https://www.legaltechnologist.co.uk/legal-data-what-where-and-why/)), data marketplaces (where [buy legal data](https://datarade.ai/data-categories/legal-data)) or even get the data via API (yes, legal APIs do [exist](https://legal.thomsonreuters.com/en/products/legal-api)).
+All of such ways and offerings say the following: legal data is important knwoledge to solve complex and unusual matters, to make the business more effective.

+That's the answer, why we do the same - collect the data, analyse it and provide the info based on the results of such analysis.

+## What the data we analyze

-One of the most complex legal issues in domain disputes - to specify the most suitable amount of compensation to claim in the lawsuit. <br/>
+One of the most complex legal issues in domain disputes - to specify the most suitable amount of compensation to claim in the lawsuit.
 For example, in Russia the law allows to a plaintiff to claim the amount in the range from 10 000 RUR till 5 000 000 RUR for a separate violation of intellectual property rights (e.g., trademark rights).

+In respect to domain disputes, we analyze Russian court practice (since 2002 year till now): who claims and for what reasons, who and how is successful.
+In other words, we are the ones who know what factors affect the amount of possible compensation awarded by courts - just our dashboards directly say us about it! _See the screenshot above._

 [Kardamon.Premium](https://github.com/xCounsel/kardamon/tree/master/English/premium) <br/>